johnmyleswhite/Vega.jl/README.md

 # Introduction

 A Julia package for creating Vega visualizations.
-We currently support barebones versions of the following:

-* Area plots
-* Bar plots/Histograms
-* Line plots
-* Scatter plots
-* Pie/Donut charts
-* Waterfall
-* Wordclouds

-In addition, this package wraps Vega's pseudo-type system inside of Julia types.
-This will eventually provide tools for manipulating graphics with a higher level of control over layout.
+Convenience functions for common visualizations are provided, while also allowing for unlimited customization through modification of the main `VegaVisualization` composite type.

 # Installation

-This package depends upon [Vega.js](https://github.com/trifacta/vega) from Trifacta and is provided automatically within Vega.jl.
-If you want to upgrade the library yourself, be sure that the file structure remains the same.
+This package depends upon [Vega.js](https://github.com/vega/vega) from Trifacta and is provided automatically within Vega.jl.

 	Pkg.add("Vega")
 	using Vega